-Closing the gaps in accelerating women’s rights: The role of medical students
+Closing the gaps in accelerating women’s rights: the role of medical students

-This article was exclusively written for The European Sting by Ms. Tishtar Chindhy, a final year student (MBBS) at RCSM GMC Kolhapur, Kolhapur, Maharashtra, India.
+This article was exclusively written for The European Sting by Ms. Vandana Kumari, a 24 year-old, final year MBBS Student in krishna Institute of Medical Sciences Deemed University Karad, Maharashtra, India.
 She is affiliated to the International Federation of Medical Students Associations (IFMSA), cordial partner of The Sting.
 The opinions expressed in this piece belong strictly to the writer and do not necessarily reflect IFMSA’s view on the topic, nor The European Sting’s one.

-The first step to closing the gaps in accelerating women’s rights is listening to women.
-As Arundhati Roy remarked, “There’s really no such thing as the ‘voiceless’.
-There are only the deliberately silenced, or the preferably unheard.”
-In a patriarchal world where women are silenced and unheard by most, medical students can play a crucial role.
+Although we live in a modern and independent society, many women doesn’t have the fundamental and decision making rights for themselves and they are the one who are suffers from numerous issues in life.
+The fundamental women’s rights, include right to body integrity and autonomy, right to education, access to healthcare facilities and services, right of marriage, contraception, pregnancy or abortion, career choices, finances & fair and equal salary, freedom from sexual or domestic abuse & violence, right to vote and make a decision.
+Sometimes they are supported by law, custom while sometimes they are ignored and their voices are suppressed.

-We’re required to listen attentively and empathetically to our patients.
-Most medical students today are millennials and Gen Z’ers who are politically aware and active.
-We’re aware of issues faced by women- lack of agency, female genital mutilation, economic dependence, early arranged marriages, young motherhood, pressure to have a male child, intimate partner violence, lack of access to menstrual hygiene products, contraception, safe abortion services, etc. While studying public health, we learn about indicators like sex ratio, literacy rates, nutritional status, morbidity rates, etc., that reflect these issues.
-Thus, we exist at an intersection of micro and macro perspectives.
-If we are to heal the women in our hospitals, we must dismantle the patriarchy that is killing them.
+Medical students don’t have access to provide treatment to the women directly, but they can provide information related to the health issues, screening tests, government policies for women’s empowerment and the laws for their protection and rights, can inform the authorities and healthcare system about the abuse, help the women in getting emotional and psychological support and can give advice for specific consultation, and provide them a patient-centered experience with minimum cost to ensure their health and well-being.
+The health care as a whole system is changing fast, so is the world and it’s the duty of us, the future medical professional to lessen the gap accelerate women’s overall growth.

 About the author